Biography: Amrou Sarraj, MD

 - Director, Stroke Systems, Neurological Institute, University Hospitals

-- Director, Cerebrovascular Center and Comprehensive Stroke Center, UH Cleveland Medical Center
+- Director, Comprehensive Stroke Center, UH Cleveland Medical Center

 - George M Humphrey II Endowed Chair, CWRU School of Medicine

 - Vascular Neurology - American Board of Psychiatry and Neurology

 - Neurology - American Board of Psychiatry and Neurology

 Fellowship | Clinical Neurophysiology

 Clinical Neurophysiology - University Of Texas Health Science Center At Houston (2011 - 2012)